ozoidemi/ePaper_guest_dashboard/README.md

 For the purposes of this project, we'll assume your guest network SSID is `guests`.

-### I have a Unifi Network infrastructure, but I don't have the integration.
+### My Network infrastructure is based on Unifi, but I don't have the integration.

-[Skip ahead](https://github.com/ozoidemi/ePaper_guest_dashboard/tree/main#esphome-device) if this isn't your case and you have already activated the QR sensor.

-If it is, get the integration installed following the instructions on the Home Assistant Unifi Network integration [page](https://www.home-assistant.io/integrations/unifi/).
+You can install it by following the instructions on the Home Assistant Unifi Network integration [page](https://www.home-assistant.io/integrations/unifi/).

 Once the integration is up and running in HA, go to *Settings -> Devices & Services -> Entities*.